Anuj-P-06/Spam-Detection-Using-LLM/README.md

 This spam detection system leverages **DistilBERT**, a lightweight transformer model, fine-tuned on SMS message data to identify whether a message is spam or not.
 This tool is useful for filtering unwanted or potentially harmful content.

+## Problem Statement and Objectives

+### Problem Statement

+With the increasing volume of text-based communication, there is a rising need to filter out unwanted spam messages that can be disruptive or harmful.
+Traditional rule-based spam filters often struggle with modern spam techniques.
+Leveraging transformer-based models like DistilBERT allows us to enhance the accuracy and robustness of spam detection systems.

+### Objectives

+1. Develop a robust spam classification model using a fine-tuned DistilBERT.
+2. Create a user-friendly web app to classify messages as "Spam" or "Not Spam."
+3. Demonstrate the use of large language models (LLMs) in real-world text classification tasks.

+## Proposed System

+The proposed system uses a DistilBERT transformer model fine-tuned on SMS spam datasets.
+The model classifies incoming messages in real-time with high accuracy.
+The solution includes:

+1. **Training Pipeline**: A Python script (`fine_tune.py`) for fine-tuning the model.
+2. **Prediction Interface**: A Streamlit-based web application (`app.py`) that loads the fine-tuned model to classify messages in real-time.

 ### Key Files
 - **`fine_tune.py`**: Fine-tunes DistilBERT on an SMS spam dataset.
 - **`app.py`**: Streamlit web application that loads the fine-tuned model and allows users to classify messages in real time.